L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 ## Ensuring Data Security:

-Organizations must take appropriate technical and organizational measures to protect data from breaches, conduct DPIAs as necessary, and have processes in place for breach notification.
+Organizations must apply suitable safeguards to protect data from breaches along with set up technical controls, perform DPIAs when needed or establish clear steps for breach notification.

-This document provides a comprehensive overview of the requirements and responsibilities for achieving GDPR compliance, guiding organizations in implementing effective data protection practices.
+The document offers a really detailed summary of requirements as well as duties that help businesses achieve GDPR compliance next to develop good practices for protecting personal information.

 ## #5 This document outlines the legal bases for processing personal data under the GDPR.
 According to the regulation, data can only be processed if at least one legal basis exists.
 Here’s a summary of the possible legal bases for processing: